 Proceedings 11th International Conference on Nanomaterials - Research & Application

 1st April 2020

-Proceedings of the conference have been sent to Web of Science and Scopus for evaluation and potential indexing.
+Proceedings of the conference were published in Web of Science and Scopus.

 We introduce a straightforward mathematical method for improving the AFM image resolution, applied to image analysis of helicene-based macrocycles adsorbed on HOPG.
 The method reveals structural details from insufficiently resolved AFM images and attributes them to internal structure and ordering of the macrocycles.
 Our findings are also corroborated by molecular mechanics simulations, validating that the structure provided by the method has lower potential energy compared to other tested macrocycle arrangements.